Mount Vernon: Agriculture and enterprise

+Although Washington was involved with nearly every detail of the estate's operation, he was also absent for long periods, to include during the Revolutionary War (1775-1783), the Constitutional Convention (1787), and his two terms as President (1789-1797).
+To handle the daily management of the estate in his absence he hired Lund Washington, a distant cousin, from 1764 to 1785, then George Augustine Washington, a nephew who also lived at the estate, from 1786 to 1791.
+The managers provided him with detailed reports, typically weekly.
+After George Augustine was unable to continue because of illness in 1791, he was replaced with, successively, Washington's secretary Robert Lewis, Anthony Whitting, and finally James Anderson, a recent Scottish immigrant, from 1796 to 1802.
+Even during his presidency however, Washington returned home as often as he could.

 The new crops were less labor-intensive than tobacco; hence, the estate had a surplus of slaves.
 But Washington refused to break up families for sale.
 Washington began to hire skilled indentured servants from Europe to train the redundant slaves for service on and off the estate.

 Following his service in the war, Washington returned to Mount Vernon and in 1785–1786 spent a great deal of effort improving the landscaping of the estate.
-It is estimated that during his two terms as President of the United States (1789–1797), Washington spent a total of 434 days in residence at Mount Vernon.
 After his presidency, Washington tended to repairs to the buildings, socializing, and further gardening.
+In 1797, farm manager James Anderson suggested the establishment of a whisky distillery, which proved to be the estate's most profitable business venture over the decade of its operation.